 pendimethalin (Prowl H2O): PHI 60d for broccoli, PHI 70d for all others, REI 24h, Group 3.
 Use as a postemergence-directed spray on the soil beneath plants and between vegetative rows of brassica head and stem vegetables.
 Apply a single application of up to 2.1 pt/A. For transplants, apply when crop is at the 2 to 4-leaf stage 1 to 3 days after transplanting.
 For direct-seeded crops, apply when crop is at the 2 to 4-leaf stage.
 Apply DO NOT spray foliage or stems because crop injury will occur.
 If rainfall or irrigation does not occur, mechanically incorporate to activate the herbicide.
 Apply before weed germination.
 Emerged weeds will not be controlled.

 s-metolachlor (Dual Magnum): REI 12h, Group 15.
 MASSACHUSETTS AND NEW HAMPSHIRE: Broccoli, cabbage, and leafy brassica greens only.
 MAINE: cabbage only.
-This is a restricted label available only to growers who register through the website www.farmassist.com and agree to a waiver of liability.
+Make sure the label for your state is available for download before using this product.
+This is a restricted label available only to growers who apply through the website www.syngenta-us.com/labels/indemnified-label-login and agree to a waiver of liability.
 Main target weeds for this registration are galinsoga and yellow nutsedge.
-All label instructions will be supplied after the application for use is completed.
-Once on the farm assist web site, click products at top left, then indemnified labels.
-Create a username and password, select Dual Magnum, and the crop.

 trifluralin (Treflan HFP): REI 12h, Group 3.
 Incorporate 1 to 1.5 pt/A before seeding crops, or 1 to 2 pt/A before transplanting (broccoli, brussels sprouts, cabbage, and cauliflower).
-Can be used before seeding only for greens (collard, kale, mustard and turnip).
+For greens (collard, kale, mustard and turnip), can be used before seeding only.
 Select rate based on soil texture, see label for details.
 Must be incorporated into the top 2 to 3 inches of the final seedbed within 24 hours of application.
 Disc twice after spraying for satisfactory incorporation.
 See label for info on incorporation recommendations based on different equipment and single pass incorporation.Little or no control of ragweed, galinsoga, mustard or nutsedge.

 carfentrazone (Aim EC): REI 12h, Group 14.
 Aim is a burndown herbicide and will injure any foliage it comes into contact with.
 Apply Aim to row middles of emerged crops with hooded sprayers to control emerged weeds, including crops grown on mulch or plastic.
 Prevent any spray from contacting the crop, or injury will occur.
 For best results, make application to actively growing weeds up to 4 inches tall and rosettes less than 3 inches across.
 Good coverage is essential for good control.
 Apply up to 2 oz/A per application, and do not exceed a total of 6.1 oz/ per season.